newrelic/nri-couchbase/README.md

 - download an archive file for the `Couchbase` Integration
 - extract `couchbase-definition.yml` and `/bin` directory into `/var/db/newrelic-infra/newrelic-integrations`
-- add execute permissions for the binary file `nr-couchbase` (if required)
+- add execute permissions for the binary file `nri-couchbase` (if required)
 - extract `couchbase-config.yml.sample` into `/etc/newrelic-infra/integrations.d`

 ## Usage